anyeZHY/anyeZHY.github.io/_pages/about.md

 ---

 <span class='anchor' id='about-me'></span>

-I am currently pursuing my undergraduate degree at Shanghai Jiao Tong University.
+I am currently an undergraduate at Shanghai Jiao Tong University.
 As a research assistant at the Machine Vision and Intelligence Group (MVIG), I am under the supervision of Prof. [Cewu Lu], Ph.D.
 [Lixin Yang], and Ph.D.
 [Kailin Li].
 Additionally, I work closely with Prof. [Junchi Yan] and Ph.D.
 [Liangliang Shi].